-I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
-(Core) I.D.3.
+I.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy. ^(Core) I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
-This must include access to electronic medical literature databases with full text capabilities.
-(Core) I.D.4.
-The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
-(Core) I.D.4.a) Patient Population I.D.4.a).(1) The patient population must have a variety of clinical problems and stages of diseases.
-(Core) I.D.4.a).(2) A sufficient number of patients must be available to enable each fellow to achieve the required educational outcomes.
-I.D.4.a).(3) Elderly patients of each gender (at least 25 percent of each gender, cumulative across settings) with a variety of chronic illnesses, at least some of whom have potential for rehabilitation, must be available.
-(Core)
+This must include access to electronic medical literature databases with full text capabilities. ^(Core) I.D.4.
+The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program. ^(Core) I.D.4.a) Patient Population I.D.4.a).(1) The patient population must have a variety of clinical problems and stages of diseases. ^(Core) I.D.4.a).(1).(a) The program should be of sufficient size to ensure fellows' adequate exposure to patients with acute kidney injury, and chronic dialysis both hemodialysis and peritoneal dialysis including patients who utilize home dialysis treatment modalities, in order to ensure adequate education and experience in chronic dialysis. ^(Detail) I.D.4.a).(2) There must be patients of each gender, with a broad age range, including geriatric patients. ^(Core) I.D.4.a).(3) A sufficient number of patients must be available to enable each fellow to achieve the required educational outcomes.